ivanadr/stata-graphs/README.md

 ![Image](/graph-1.png)

 # Regression line with data point visualization in the background
-- **points in dark green:** Visualization of respondents' affiliation to Christian religion
+- **points in dark green:** Visualization of respondents' affiliation the Christian religion
 - **Line in light green:** predicted values of abortion attitude by the two groups with 95% confidence levels

  **Code**